 - Content advancing false claims that widespread fraud, error, or glitches changed the outcome of the German parliamentary (Bundestag) elections, delegitimizes the formation of the new government or the election and appointment of the next German Chancellor.

-We may allow content that violates the election integrity policy noted on this page if the content includes additional context in the video, audio, title, or description.
-This is not a free pass to promote misinformation.
-Additional context may include countervailing views, or if the purpose of the content is to condemn, dispute, or satirize misinformation that violates our policies.
+Sometimes, content that would otherwise violate this policy is allowed to stay on YouTube when it has Educational, Documentary, Scientific, or Artistic (EDSA) context in the video, audio, title, or description.
+This is not a pass to promote misinformation.
+Additional context may include countervailing views, or if the content condemns, disputes, or satirizes misinformation that violates our policies.
+Learn about how YouTube evaluates EDSA content.

 What happens if content violates this policy